kenSpicer/ken-s-notebook/README.md

 Today is Monday, March 9,2026.
 Spent day cleaning up broken trees from latest snowstorm.
 Today is Tuesday, March 10,2026.
 Spent day doing doctors and spending money at Walmart.
 Today is Wednesday, March 11,2026.
 Spent day cleaning up rest of damage from snow storm.
+Today is Thursday, March 12,2026.
+Actually worked on boots aiAgent today but did not complete a lesson so no credit.